code-423n4/2024-01-salty/README.md

 - Please describe required context:
 - Does it use an oracle?:  Chainlink
 - Describe any novel or unique curve logic or mathematical models your code uses:
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?: no
-- Does it use a side-chain?:
+- Does it use a side-chain?: no
 - Describe any specific areas you would like addressed:
 ```

-# Tests

-*Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

-*Note: Many wardens run Slither as a first pass for testing.
-Please document any known errors with no workaround.*

-## Miscellaneous

-Employees of Salty.IO and employees' family members are ineligible to participate in this audit.